novalagung/learndevops/en/docker-push-image-to-hub.md

 docker pull novalagung/hello-world:latest
 ```

-The funny thing about this what-so-called `latest` tag is, it is actually not referring to the latest tag pushed to the hub, it'll look for a tag with explicit name `latest`.
+The funny thing about this what-so-called `latest` tag is, it is actually not referring to the latest tag pushed to the Hub, it'll look for a tag with explicit name `latest`.

 The previous `v0` tag won't be treated as the latest tag.
-To have the latest tag, we shall rebuild our project into another image then push it to the hub, but this time during the build we will do it using `latest` as the tag.
+To have the latest tag, we shall rebuild our project into another image then push it to the Hub, but this time during the build we will do it using `latest` as the tag.

 ```bash
 cd hello-world